Fab2bprog/Xojo_MiniFact/README.md

 This is the beginning of a billing software, inventory management, product management that I abandoned few years ago.
 I would very much like someone to finish this development.

+The software is delivered as is, with its bug.
+We can consider it as a demo how to access database sqlite.

 To run Minifact ( it's in french) at the beginning:
 Fichier->Ouvrir
 And Select database.rsd